-Alan Gignoux collaborates with refugees in the UK in a photography and text project that explores the impact of the asylum-seeking process on individuals.
+A collaborative project with refugees in the UK that explores the impact of the asylum-seeking process on individuals.
 Started in 2018, “You can see me, but I don’t exist” is an ongoing project.

 Alan Gignoux has been committed to documenting the refugee experience for almost twenty years.
 For his widely exhibited body of work, Homeland Lost (2003-5), he made portraits of displaced Palestinians in refugee camps in the West Bank, Gaza, and throughout the Middle East, juxtaposing them with photographs of their former houses or villages in Israel.
 Since 2005, he has regularly visited the displaced Saharawi people in refugee camps in Tindouf, Algeria to document the ways in which they have preserved their culture and community over decades in exile.